Nesssaaa/Flashcard-App-UserStory/UserStory2-FlashcardCreation.md

 - [ ] Create a NewCard Component wich returns a form and a submit-button
 - [ ] The NewCard Component is returned in pages/ index.js
 - [ ] The form-fields are required
-- [ ] after submitting the user receives an error or success-message with toastify. react-toastify must be installed
 - [ ] reset form with event.target.reset(), add focus with event.target.elements.question.focus()